 The attraction of these northern cities, outside of the burgeoning jobs market, is the cheaper cost of living.
 Glasgow’s Finnieston neighbourhood is regularly named as the hippest place to live and the average rent for a one-bedroom property is an affordable £518 pcm, compared to £1,823 in London.
 Liverpool and Manchester are similarly affordable, at £477 and £721 respectively.
 Even leisure activities such as a meal at an inexpensive restaurant costs less in somewhere such as Liverpool – £11.50, compared to London at £15.
 It is becoming clear why people are attracted to these cities, especially if the booming jobs market complements that lifestyle.

-Signature Mill is just one opportunity located in Manchester.
+Signature Mill is just one buy to let property in Manchester.
 Prices start from an affordable £134,160 for a one-bedroom flat and on average these offer generous living spaces of 640ft² – much larger than what someone could get in most of London.
 Residents can make use of a 24-hour security system and the top floors offer commanding views over Manchester’s cityscape.
 What’s more, it is a Heritage England listed building, so residents will be sharing in a part of Manchester’s vibrant history.
 Sitting on the Rochdale Canal Towpath, Holt Town Metrolink is just a few minutes’ walk away, and it has fantastic links to the city centre via both public transport and bicycle.

 Property in Liverpool comes in at an even lower price point.
 Sir Thomas House is situated in an enviable location in central Liverpool, close to many restaurants, bars, the city’s attractions and Liverpool One shopping centre.
 A period conversion, Sir Thomas boasts floor-ceiling windows, arches and the original facade.
 Each studio has separate live and sleep quarters, and is generously sized.
 The development comes with an onsite gym, cinema room and social spaces.
 The price for a studio in Sir Thomas House starts from £84,262 and an assured rental return of 8.4% is guaranteed for two years.